-This report was produced with partial financial support from Samfunnsviterne (The Association of Social Scientists) and NHO Service og Handel (The Norwegian Federation of Service Industries and Retail Trade).
-The list will be updated.
+This report was produced with partial financial support from Samfunnsviterne (The Association of Social Scientists), NHO Service og Handel (The Norwegian Federation of Service Industries and Retail Trade), Handel og Kontor (The Union of Employees in Commerce and Offices) og Fagforbundet (Norwegian Union of Municipal and General Employees).
 The content of the report is the sole responsibility of the authors and does not necessarily reflect the views of the donors.